Last Updated on October 5, 2022

 Recently, I’ve been thinking about zero waste first-aid kits.
 Is it possible to get away from plastic band-aids and tiny ketchup-sized packets of Neosporin?

-I want to say do whatever is best for your health: buy the medicine, take the plastic, do whatever you need to do.
+I want to say upfront, do whatever is best for your health: buy the medicine, take the plastic, and do whatever you need to do.

 I enjoy using natural remedies like sipping ginger tea for tummy aches, taking elderberry syrup during cold season, making sure I eat lots of foods rich in probiotics for optimal gut health, and of course aiding my body during that time of the month.

 I also strongly believe in modern medicine, going to the doctor, and taking antibiotics.

 Wanted to get all of that out upfront, and I hope that you might be a little bit inspired when it comes to your own personal first aid kit.

 Several of the links below are affiliate links for more information please see my disclosure policy.

 1. personal first aid kit storage:

 First, decide on how you want to store the items you will include in your zero waste first aid kit.

 Instead of purchasing something new, are there items you currently own that are not serving a purpose for you?
 You can make a first aid kit box or a first aid kit bag.
 Both are great!